jedwood/nodejs-monitoring-testing/README.md

           [APPLICATION_NAME]
         );

 And when they say "This must be the first require before you load any modules.
 Otherwise you will not see data reported" they mean it.
-I started by first loading [nconf](https://github.com/flatiron/nconf) so that I could use a familiar way of putting the NodeFly config info in an external file.
+I started by first loading [nconf](https://github.com/flatiron/nconf) so that I could use a familiar way of putting the NodeFly config info in and external file.
 Sure enough, no data reported.

 Also note that the second parameter of that `profile` method is in fact an Array.
 I got stuck on that during my first attempt.
 It allows you to also include a hostname and a process number, e.g.